wilsonliaows/docs/job-history-replication.md

 The file size varies from 1kB to 1MB based on the details present in the line execution logs.

 This is an add-on feature.
-Talk to your account representative to enable this feature in your account.
+Please reach out to us at +1 (844) 469-6752 or talk to your account representative to enable job history replication in your account.

 ## Replication setup
-Click on the `Job history replication` menu in the `Account Settings` screen.
+Click on the `Job history replication` tab in your `Account Settings`.

 ![Job history replication setup](/assets/images/job-history-replication/settings.png) *Job history replication setup.*